shielsr/assignment-04/documentation.md

 - Brainstormed initial ideas for the assignment
 - Wrote user stories and entities
 - Fleshed out entities and attributes, and determined what primary and foreign keys I need
-- Designed ERD of database tables in PGAdmin and created the tables
+- Designed ERD of database tables in pgAdmin and created the tables
 - Set up the Flask application and some basic templates, enabling me to create a server and open my templates in Chrome.
 - Wrote the HTML of a basic 'Create a pumpkin' form.
 - Added CSS and Bootstrap to tidy up the overall site & form appearance
 - Created config.py and included secret key code
-- Wrote classes in models.py to create tables (initially with SQLite), and mapped out their relationships
+- Wrote classes in models.py for the tables I'd made in pgAdmin
-- In app.py, set up routes to allow for create, order and thank you pages
+- In app.py, set up routes to allow for /create, /order and /thank-you pages
 - Allowed users to submit a pumpkin design, which inserts a row into the `pumpkin_design` table
 - Set up the routes so the `order_id` can be passed through the whole user journey
 - Allowed users to add many pumpkin designs to one `order_id` in the order table